I did MDMA therapy. It was a deeply profound and life-changing experience.

 But they’re hallucinogens, and they have a lot of other side-effects and impacts.

-MDMA is specifically used for the treatment of trauma, and getting to core traumas and processing those was my issue.
+MDMA is specifically used for the treatment of trauma.
+Getting to core traumas and processing those was my issue, and MDMA is a tool just for that.

 In the studies that have been done so far, MDMA has an incredible cure rate for trauma.
 The data is still new, but early studies indicate that anywhere from 70–85% of people with treatment resistant PTSD are cured by MDMA (I link all the data in the resources section at the end).